projectsbyandy/emulsive-ts-store/tests/e2e/README.md

 ##### ___Scenarios___
 The E2E test scenarios use Playwright Test structure and runner.
 All tests have the `spec.test.ts` extension.

+##### ___Hooks___
+In `globalSetup.ts` functionality that should run before any tests are executed (regardless of parallelism setup) is defined and referenced in the `playwright.config.ts`.
+A health check has been implemented however other activities such as database setup can also be added.

 ### Configs
 - config to target is controlled by `ENV_IN_TEST` environment variable.
 If not defined, this is __local__ by default.
 See `playwright.config.ts` for more details.
 - environment configs are located in `e2e\configs`.